Joey Lawrence: Acting

 In 2012, he was contracted to be a Chippendales dancer for a special engagement in June at the Rio All-Suite Hotel and Casino in Las Vegas.
 On March 19, 2013, Lawrence began appearing in the ABC reality show Splash, co-hosting alongside Charissa Thompson.

 In 2022, Lawrence competed in season eight of The Masked Singer as "Walrus".
 He was eliminated on "90s Night" alongside Le'Veon Bell as "Milkshake".

 In August 2023, Lawrence resurfaced his Blossom catchphrase, "Whoa!", by starring in a VinFast's VF8 ad campaign, covered by Automotive News and Ad Age.
 In December of the same year, Lawrence reprised his role in a second installment of VinFast's "Changing Lanes" campaign.

+In 2025, Lawrence co-created the graphic novel The Lawrence Brothers Detective Agency alongside his brothers Matthew Lawrence and Andrew Lawrence, and writers Ben Berkowitz and Max Berkowitz, known as the Berkowitz Brothers.
+The project, published by Z2 Comics with artwork by Sean Von Gorman, reimagines the brothers as fictional detectives in a story inspired by The Hardy Boys, Scooby-Doo, and 1990s pop culture.
+The graphic novel releases in September 2026.

 Music career

 Lawrence has stated that music was always his passion, and at the height of his success began a recording career.
 Lawrence was 16 when his debut album Joey Lawrence was released in February 1993.
-Produced by Steve Barri, Tony Peluso, Terry Lupton, and Ian Prince.
+It was produced by Steve Barri, Tony Peluso, Terry Lupton, and Ian Prince.
 Lawrence co-wrote some material, including the international hit single "Nothin' My Love Can't Fix" (#6 Billboard Hot 100 Airplay, No. 10 Billboard Top 40 Mainstream, No. 19 Billboard Hot 100, No. 13 United Kingdom, No. 68 Australia).
-The song was used as the end-title theme from the film Cop and a Half; its music video received heavy airplay on MTV and Canadian MuchMusic, and Lawrence was invited to perform live on MTV Spring Break, The Arsenio Hall Show, and BBC's Top of the Pops in 1993.
+The song was used as the end-title theme for the film Cop and a Half; its music video received heavy airplay on MTV and Canadian MuchMusic, and Lawrence was invited to perform live on MTV Spring Break, The Arsenio Hall Show, and BBC's Top of the Pops in 1993.

 In June 2011, he released a single, "Rolled", which was available as a free download for one week on ABC Family's website.
-In July, Joey released a second single, "Give It To Ya (Acoustic)" via Pledge Music.
-In 2017 Joey started a band with Matt and Andy called Still 3.
+In July, Lawrence released a second single, "Give It to Ya (Acoustic)" via Pledge Music.
+In 2017, Lawrence started a band with Matt and Andy called Still 3.
 They released their debut single "Lose Myself".